TACC/coe-332-sp23/docs/unit04/intro_to_apis.rst

 Response messages often make use of some data serialization format standard such as JSON, CSV or XML.

+**Design Principles.** Note that the architecture of REST, combining URL paths that represent *resources* with HTTP verbs that represnt *actions* to take on resources, constitutes *abstraction* and *generalization* as a large number of applications can be described in this way.

 REST APIs - Additional Simple Examples